takuyahirata23/TrackDays/README.md

 To run GraphQL queries and mutations:

-- Authenticate using REST API to fetch a token (all routes are in `router.ex`)
+- Authenticate using REST API endpoints to register and sign in (all routes are in `router.ex`)
 - Use the token in the header

 To visit the admin pages: